LorittaBot/Loritta/README.md

 </a>
 </p>
 <br>
-<p align="center">"Discord", "Discord App", and any associated logos are registered trademarks of Hammer & Chisel, inc.</p>
+<p align="center">"Discord", "DiscordApp" and any associated logos are registered trademarks of Discord Inc.</p>